Grant592/grant592.github.io/_posts/2022-02-23-h-m-recs-part-2.md

 #### Tidying Things Up

-When moving on to looking at image similarity using the Neo4j GDS Library, I cam across a Neo4j `NullPointer` when trying to create a graph projection.
+When moving on to looking at image similarity using the Neo4j GDS Library, I came across a Neo4j `NullPointer` error when trying to create a graph projection.
 It turned out it was the images that didn't have an image were causing the issue so I had to add some zero vectors in for these images.

 ```python
 uri = "bolt://localhost:7687"